-If you’ve got some time and want to give a teacher gift that will be cherished for a long time, get out the camera, paints or baking supplies!
+If you’ve got some time and want to give a teacher gift that will be cherished for a long time, get out the camera, paints, or baking supplies!
 You and your child can create a special gift with a personal touch.
 Here are some suggestions from GreatSchools parents for personalized or homemade gifts bound to please any teacher.
 Whether your child prepares a gift or writes a thoughtful card or email, the most important thing is to help your child show gratitude for the teacher who’s such a big part of their life.

 Photos, poems, and scrapbooks